Jobs Support Scheme

 When is the claim made?

-The employer must pay the employee first and then make a claim for the JSS through an online portal, which will open in December 2020.
+The employer must pay the employee first and then make a claim for the JSS through an online portal.
 The employer will be paid the JSS grant once each month, but only after the RTI return that reports the employee’s wages has been received by HMRC.

 The JSS grant can only be used as reimbursement for wage costs actually paid.